Sunshine Girl

-Sunshine Girl refers to pinup girls featured in most of the daily newspapers of the Sun chain in Canada.
+Pin-up girls depicted in most of the daily newspapers of the Sun chain in Canada are known as Sunshine Girls.

 History

-The feature started with the Toronto Sun, which was launched in 1971, and was adapted from British tabloids with similar featured women.
-While the British tabloids started publishing photos of topless models in 1970, the Sunshine Girls have never been photographed in this manner.
-The photos usually feature a clothed or swim-suited female model, actress, athlete.
-Although primarily published in color since the 1990s, prior to this the feature alternated between color and black and white and was exclusively black and white in the 1970s and early 1980s.
+The Sunshine Girls feature started with the Toronto Sun, on November 1, 1971.
+The practice was adapted from British tabloids with similar featured women.
+While the British tabloids started publishing photos of topless models in 1970, a Sunshine Girl is usually a clothed or swim-suited female model, actress, or athlete.

+The feature was printed in black and white from the 1970s to the early 1980s, alternated between color and black and white until the 1990s, then usually in color.

+The Sun chain was owned by Sun Media until acquired by Postmedia Network in 2014.